 - 1. A completed CWC online application form. - 2.
-A guarantee of Support Form or a certified bank statement indicating that the applicant's family, or applicant's sponsor are able to provide a minimum of \$18,796 (U.S. funds) per academic year of study.
+Financial Support form with supporting certified bank statement indicating that the applicant, applicant's family, or applicant's sponsor are able to provide a minimum of \$18,796 (U.S. funds) per academic year of study.
 (Please note that actual living expenses will depend on lifestyle, and the total expenses might be lower than or exceed \$18,796). - 3.
-A health form, in English, signed by a licensed physician. - 4.
+CWC's health form, completed in English, signed by a licensed physician. - 4.
 Students must provide proof of health insurance prior to visa approval.
 The student may purchase a plan through an approved provider suggested by CWC or demonstrate sufficient coverage.
 Students may request a list of approved insurance plans from the admissions office by emailing international@cwc.edu. - 5.
 A housing application and \$100 deposit. - 6.
 Original high school/college transcripts, with English translation officially evaluated by an approved evaluation service.
 We recommend you use Spantran for your evaluation. - 7.
 An official copy of the applicant's TOEFL, IELTS or Duo Lingo score.
 CWC's requirement for foreign students is as follows: